-We may extend, suspend or terminate clinical trials at any time for various reasons, including regulatory actions by the FDA or foreign regulatory agencies, actions by institutional review boards, failure to comply with good clinical practice requirements, concerns regarding health risks to test subjects, failure to enroll patients in a timely manner, or delays due to inadequate supply of the product candidate.
-Even a short delay in a trial for any product candidate could require us to delay commencement or continuation of a trial until the target population is available for testing, which could result in a delay of a year or more.
+We may extend, suspend or terminate clinical trials at any time for various reasons, including regulatory actions by the FDA or foreign regulatory agencies, actions by institutional review boards, failure to comply with good clinical practice requirements, concerns regarding health risks to test subjects or inadequate supply of the product candidate.
+Even a small delay in a trial for any product candidate could require us to delay commencement of the trial until the target population is available for testing, which could result in a delay of a year or more.

-Our registration and commercial timelines depend on successful completion of current and planned clinical trials, successful results from such trials, and further discussions with the FDA and corresponding foreign regulatory agencies.
+Our registration and commercial timelines depend on results of the current and planned clinical trials and further discussions with the FDA and corresponding foreign regulatory agencies.
 Any extension, suspension, modification, termination or unanticipated delays of our clinical trials could:

-- adversely affect our ability to timely and successfully commercialize or market these product candidates; - result in significant additional costs; - potentially diminish any competitive advantages for those products; - potentially limit the markets for those products; - adversely affect our ability to enter into collaborations, receive milestone payments or royalties from potential collaborators; - cause us to abandon the development of the affected product candidate; or - limit our ability to obtain additional financing on acceptable terms, if at all.
+- adversely affect our ability to timely and successfully commercialize or market these product candidates; - result in significant additional costs; - potentially diminish any competitive advantages for those products; - · potentially limit the markets for those products; - adversely affect our ability to enter into collaborations, receive milestone payments or royalties from potential collaborators; - · cause us to abandon the development of the affected product candidate; or - limit our ability to obtain additional financing on acceptable terms, if at all.